Indoor Air Quality Tools for Schools Action Kit

 - Download the printable version of the IAQ Coordinator's Guide (PDF)

 This guidance provides common-sense measures for preventing, diagnosing and resolving most indoor air problems with minimal cost and involvement.
 This guide helps schools understand how IAQ problems develop, the importance of good IAQ and its impact on students, staff and building occupants.
 One section provides suggestions for dealing with an IAQ crisis and for communicating IAQ information to students, staff, parents and the community.
 The appendices of this guide offer detailed information on IAQ-related topics including:

 - Codes and regulations; and

 The document also includes information on typical indoor air pollutants and pollutants from motor vehicles and equipment.

-- HTML Version of the Indoor Air Quality Reference Guide
+- View the HTML Version of the IAQ Reference Guide

 Problem Solving Tool

 Use this interactive tool!
 We've taken the Problem Solving Wheel and made it available on the web.
 Click on a health symptom to review a list of possible causes of these complaints.
 Then, use the resources and checklists available in the Action Kit to identify and respond to IAQ issues.
 Find out what to do in an emergency.

 EPA has designed 11 checklists to engage school staff and key stakeholders in the process of school inspections and sustaining an IAQ management program.
 Each checklist is accompanied by a backgrounder that describes the purpose of the specific checklist.
 Checklists may be downloaded in MS Word format and tailored or updated to reflect activities at a particular school.